chaoscode/MCPO/README.md

 Quick Start:

-Update the password and MCPO_API_KEY in the compose file Deploy using Dockge
+Update the config in the .env file
+Deploy services
 Access the config editor to customize your MCPO settings Restart MCPO container after making configuration changes

-Notes:
-After editing the config, you will need to restart MCPO